FRCTeam3543/Code-2016-17/README.md

 ```
 # unless you are already in the right folder
 $ cd ~/Code/Code-2016-17
+# change to the experiments sub-folder
-$ ./frc-simulate experiments/RobotPy/robot.py
+$ cd experiments
+# Run the experiment in the simulator - this is for Windows`
+$ python robot.py sim
+# For Linux:
+$ python3 robot.py sim
 ```

 This should run a sample robot using the RobotPy simulator.
-To stop the running robot, use *Ctrl-C* in the shell (that's what you do to stop anything that is running in the shell BTW).
+Click "autonomous" in the GUI to see it navigate the maze.
+To stop the running robot, use *Ctrl-C* in the shell (that's what you do to stop anything that is running in the shell BTW) or close the GUI.

 ## Woohoo?